There are many reasons why backlink strategies are as central to digital marketing strategies as they are.

 Thus, link-building strategies are arguably a core pillar of SEO and a lucrative endeavour.
 However, between old, obscure black hat strategies and a shifting digital landscape, they may pose a considerable challenge.

-With that and current trends in mind, let us explore some notable ways to get quality backlinks in 2021.
+With that and current trends in mind, let us explore some notable ways to get high-quality backlinks in 2021.